findarace/docs/README.md

 # Event API (Beta)

-Our Event API allows you to access a json feed of our event data.
+Our Event API allows you to access a JSON feed of our event data.

 ## API Access